OpenApoc/Conceptis/README.md

 # Conceptis
-Conceptis - is webpage analog of X-Com Apocalypse for future interfaces and concepts in OpenApoc and mods use
+> Conceptis - is webpage analog of X-Com Apocalypse for future interfaces and concepts in OpenApoc and mods use.
+Its can be navigated like in the game.

 Features:
 * adding Ufopaedia articles